-Putrajaya Botanical Garden.
+Putrajaya Botanical Garden

-Mosque overlooks the Putrajaya Lake and Seri Wawasan Bridge designed in the shape of a sailing ship.
+The mosque overlooks the Putrajaya Lake and Seri Wawasan Bridge designed in the shape of a sailing ship.
 The changing colors of its lights can hold your eyes for a while.

-Not a must visit, but visit if you want to see one of the youngest cities in the world that has been recently built from scratch.
+Not a must-visit, but visit if you want to see one of the youngest cities in the world that has been recently built from scratch.

-Recommend you to read following travel blogs on Things to do in Kuala Lumpur and Places to visit in Malaysia.
+Recommend you to read the following travel blogs on Things to do in Kuala Lumpur and Places to visit in Malaysia.